 n=1an,\sum_{n=1}^{\infty} a_n,

-A convergence test usually does not compute the sum.
-It tells you whether a finite sum exists.
-That distinction matters because the goal is often classification, not evaluation.
+convergence means the partial sums approach a finite limit; divergence means they do not.
+Note that a convergence test usually does not compute the sum.
+It only classifies.
+That distinction matters because the goal is almost always classification, not evaluation.

 If